generationtech/rust-RustyToolbox/rustybranch/README.md

 # RustyBranch

-Checks Steam API for Rust server and client updates for a development branch
+Checks Steam API for Rust server and client updates on a named development branch

 #### Usage: